Happiness is fleeting. It comes and goes.

 Reflect on Your Own Relationship with Happiness

 All of this is to say: reflect on this for a few days and what it means for you and your life.
 What is your relationship with happiness?
 And is it serving you?
-If not, is it time for change?
+If not, is it time for a change?